 Slogans- catchy, long lasting and with inbuilt bounce back

 Happy New Year to you!
-I thought I'd continue in the vein of the onslaught of Christmas sweeties by continuing to write about slogans This time it's Kit Kat's "Have a break. have a Kit-Kat"
+I thought I'd continue in the vein of the onslaught of Christmas sweeties by writing about confectionery slogans.
+This time it's Kit Kat's "Have a break. have a Kit-Kat"

-Nearly 900 people have visited this blog its original location - well if, for the sake of your waistline you should stop eating chocolate you can at least read about it...
+Over 900 people have visited this blog its original location - well if, for the sake of your waistline, you should stop eating chocolate you can at least read about it...

 This slogan of slogans was created in 1957 by Donald Gilles of J Walther Thompson.
 Initially referring to the welcome 11am break (“elevenses”) common to factories, the flexibility of the phrase led to its longevity in that taking a break from something could be applied to all sorts of situations.